noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 1. In the Azure portal, navigate to the **Monitor - Autoscale** blade.

-1. In the list of resources capable of autoscaling, click **az01-vmss**.
+1. In the list of resources capable of autoscaling, click the VM scale set you provisioned earlier in this lab.

 1. On the **Autoscale setting** blade, click the **Notify** tab heading, configure the following settings, and save your changes: